 - Click Save configuration.

 View modes determine the way a piece of content is displayed.
 Drupal has several built-in view modes, and others may be added by users.
 Drupal 8 makes use of these view modes to enable users to more easily control their content across multiple websites.
+If you change the publishing website's view mode configuration, you must resync your content between your website and Content Hub.

 To resync your content, complete the following steps: